thehacker603/thehacker603/README.md

 ### 👋 Hi there, I'm **Maicol** (aka *thehacker603*)

-💡 Young developer passionate about programming and motorsports.
+💡 Young  student and developer passionate about programming and motorsports.
-🐍 Wrote my first Python program at age **11** — since then I never stopped coding!

----

-### 🔧 Tech Interests
-- Web development 🌐
-- System programming (C++) ⚙️
-- Python scripting 🐍
-- Exploring new technologies & languages 🧠

----

 ### 💻 Languages & Frameworks
 - **HTML & CSS**